tobyS/vmustache/README.rst

 vmustache does not implement some mustache features (yet?).
 As there are:

 - Unescaped variables
-- Inverted sections
 - Partials

 The first does not make sense at all, since the output of vmustache is not escaped at all.
 How should that work without knowing the context.
-Inverted sections would be nice.
-Partials, too.
+Partials would be nice.
 If somebody wants them: Feel free to send a pull request. :)

 ..